SushmaRajagopal/FSD-21155/7th sem/votes/ReadMe.md

-Case Study 6: Real-Time Voting Application
+#Case Study 6: Real-Time Voting Application
-Running the Application Locally
+#Running the Application Locally
-To run this project on your machine, follow the steps below:
+#To run this project on your machine, follow the steps below:

-Clone the Repository:
+###Clone the Repository:

 bash
-Copy code
 git clone <repository-url>

-Navigate to the Project Directory:
+###Navigate to the Project Directory:

 bash
-Copy code
 cd <directory-name>

-Install the Required Dependencies:
+###Install the Required Dependencies:
 bash
-Copy code
 yarn install

-Launch the Development Server:
+###Launch the Development Server:
 bash
-Copy code
 yarn run dev

-Questions
+#Questions
-1. How would you implement a real-time WebSocket connection for live voting updates?
+###1.
+How would you implement a real-time WebSocket connection for live voting updates?
 For handling real-time voting, I would utilize Socket.IO to manage WebSocket connections.
 Here's how I would implement it:

-Set Up the Server:
+**Set Up the Server**:

 First, create a server using Node.js and Express.
-Then, integrate Socket.IO to facilitate WebSocket communication. js
+Then, integrate Socket.IO to facilitate WebSocket communication. js const express = require('express');
-Copy code
-const express = require('express');
 const { createServer } = require('http');
 const { Server } = require('socket.io');